Krystian19/cactus-app/README.md

 docker-compose up -d
 ```

-Then you run the seeders ...
+Then run the seeders to have some basic data ...
 ```sh
 # Run the seeders
 docker exec -ti cactus_app_backend_admin /code/seeds.sh